tenzir/.github/coding-style.md

 ## CMake

-CMake is the build scaffold of VAST.
+CMake is the build scaffold of Tenzir.

 ### General